bayer-science-for-a-better-life/contrastive-reconstruction/README.md

-# contrastive-reconstruction
+# Contrastive Reconstruction (ConRec)

-Tensorflow-keras implementation for Contrastive Reconstruction (ConRec) : a self-supervised learning algorithm that obtains image representations by jointly optimizing a contrastive and a self-reconstruction loss.
+*Tensorflow-keras implementation for Contrastive Reconstruction: a self-supervised learning algorithm that obtains image representations by jointly optimizing a contrastive and a self-reconstruction loss.*